Phase structure of the one-dimensional $\mathbb{Z}_2$ lattice gauge theory with second nearest-neighbor interactions: Results and discussions

-For the first case, $V_1=1.0$ (Figure~\ref{V1_1_phasediagram}), where the 1NN model evinces only the LL phase \cite{Kebric2023}, we observe the emergence of a new COI phase, induced by the 2NN interaction.
+For the first case, $V_1=1.0$ (Fig.~\ref{V1_1_phasediagram}), where the 1NN model evinces only the LL phase \cite{Kebric2023}, we observe the emergence of a new COI phase, induced by the 2NN interaction.
 Thus, the inclusion of $V_2$ enhances confinement.
 The transition from the low-gap (LL) region to the high-gap (COI) region is visible on the diagram.
-Along the $h=0$ line, the gap opens at a critical $V_{2_{C}} \approx 2.6t$.
+Along the $h=0$ line, the gap opens at a critical $V_{2c} \approx 2.6t$.
 The LL-COI phase boundary shown by the dashed red line is qualitatively confirmed by our entanglement entropy and central charge calculations (white dots), which validate the metallic nature of the adjacent LL region.

-For the second case, $V_1=4.0$ (Figure~\ref{V1_4_phasediagram}), the system displays three distinct phases: MI, LL, and COI.
+For the second case, $V_1=4.0$ (Fig.~\ref{V1_4_phasediagram}), the system displays three distinct phases: MI, LL, and COI.
 In agreement with Ref.~\cite{Kebric2023}, the MI and LL phases already appear in the 1NN model, with $V_1$ driving the transition to the Mott insulating state.
 The addition of the 2NN interaction $V_2$ further stabilizes the COI phase, which emerges at larger values of $V_2$.
 Accordingly, $V_1$ primarily induces the MI region, while $V_2$ is responsible for the onset of COI.
 The system undergoes a transition from the MI to the COI phase, passing through the intermediate LL phase.
-The figure shows two transition boundaries: the MI–LL (dotted red line) and LL–COI (dashed red line).
-The phase distinctions are most clearly evidenced in the structure factor and pair–pair correlator, which robustly capture the onset of insulating behavior, while the central charge provides additional qualitative support for the identification of the intermediate LL phase.
+The figure shows two transition boundaries: the MI-LL (dotted red line) and LL-COI (dashed red line).
+The phase distinctions are most clearly evidenced in the structure factor and pair-pair correlator, which robustly capture the onset of insulating behavior, while the central charge provides additional qualitative support for the identification of the intermediate LL phase.
 Note that the greatest difference with respect to the thermodynamic limit is for the MI-LL boundary.
 This combined analysis highlights the interplay between $V_1$, $V_2$, and $h$ in shaping the rich phase structure of the system.